csci-182/fall2022/pages/_assignments/hw5.md

 <img src="{{site.baseurl}}/assets/images/homework/hw05/albums.png" />

-### 4. Connect Tracks to the Audio Player
+### 4. Listening to the Tracks
 Add a click event handler to each of the tracks.
 When a track is clicked, your code will do the following:
-1. Update the track item preview (where id="current-track") in the page's footer.
+1. Modify the `#artist-section`'s `h1` tag to say "Now Playing"
-2. Update the audioPlayer object with the track's song preview URL: `audioPlayer.setAudioFile(previewUrl);`
+2. Modify the `#artist` section's innerHTML to be an embedded iFrame of the selected song.
+Please see the `embeddable-track-demo.html` file for sample code.
-3. Play the song: `audioPlayer.play();`
+    * Note that the src of the iframe has a reference to the track's id.

 ### 5. Accessibility
 1. Use the <a href="https://wave.webaim.org/extension/">WAVE Extension</a> to generate an accessibility report.